Keto Wine UK

 Champagne is also a great choice for low-carb alcohol; a 5 ounce glass will give you about 100 calories and 2 carbohydrates, and an extra dry brut champagne is a keto alcoholic drink.
 Champagne can be one of the best wines to order on a low-carb diet, as it contains less than half the carbohydrates of red and white wines, but more than twice as many carbohydrates as dry wine.
 A 4-carb glass contains about 1.5 grams of carbohydrates per glass of champagne and about 2 grams per cup of wine, so it’s good for ketos, too.

-How much wine on keto diet?
+How much wine can I drink on the keto diet?